qizekun/ShapeLLM/README.md

     <img src="assets/framework.jpg" width=100% >
 </div>

-Codes and checkpoints will release in one week.
+Codes and checkpoints will be released in one week.

 ## Citation